westonganger/select-sync/README.md

 });
 ```

-# Options

-beforeSync: function - Default `false`
-Function to call before the sync has started.

-afterSync: function - Default `false`
-Function to call after the sync has completed.

 # Limitations

 * Currently can only have one sync per type per select.
 * Doesnt work for multi-selects.
+They try to solve the same issue as this plugin.
 I would try using a chosen multi-select before resorting to using this plugin.

 # Credits
 Created by Weston Ganger - @westonganger